 Behavioral interview questions can also be insightful.
 Finally, depending on the position, you may need to conduct reference checks or formal background checks.

 The fifth stage is hiring.
-At this stage, you’ll actually decide on the candidate that you want to hire.
-While this can be difficult, you’ll need to eventually make a decision.
+At this stage in the recruitment process, you’ll choose the qualified candidate that you want to hire.
+While this can be difficult, it’s important that you make the decision based on the role you are hiring for.

 Once you have made your selection, you will submit a formal offer letter to your candidate.
 You should also be willing to answer any questions the candidate has before he or she accepts the offer.